 4) Funding your research

 You may apply through research funding through your college.
 Students in Columbia College see this page.
 Note the deadline is usually in the Fall term.
 Students in the College of General Studies may apply in either term, information can be found here.
 Consult these websites for application details and updated deadlines.
 Barnard College students can find funding resources here. *Note that this page also has additional funding resources for which CC and GS students may be eligible.

 We do not have strict guidelines regarding the format of the coversheet but we ask that you include: the thesis title, the date, your name, the phrase “Senior Thesis in (your major) at the Institute for Comparative Literature and Society at Columbia University,” and your thesis advisor and their department.

 Submission Deadline and Grading

-The deadline for submitting the Senior Thesis is April 15th.The Thesis will be submitted both electronically and in hard copy to the DUS of ICLS and to the Thesis Supervisor.
+The deadline for submitting the Senior Thesis is April 15th.The Thesis will be submitted electronically to the DUS of ICLS and to the Thesis Supervisor.
 Medical Humanities majors will also submit, at the same time, to Professor Rishi Goyal, Director of Medical Humanities.
 The Thesis Supervisor is solely responsible for the final grade.